Letters from Lodi

 Ironically, many California wine lovers used to laud the Heitz Cellar Martha's Vineyard Napa Valley Cabernet Sauvignons from the 1960s and 1970s because of its strong minty/eucalyptus character — sensory notes most California winemakers today would rather avoid like a plague.
 The open "secret" was that the factor distinguishing the old Martha's Vineyard wines was not so much the vineyard site itself, but rather the eucalyptus trees growing next to it, inundating the air with their scent and oil.

-Typical vineyard in Southern France surrounded by slopes covered with wild scrub called garrigue, long known to play much a part of the taste of these wines as the grapes and vines themselves.
+Typical vineyard in Southern France surrounded by slopes covered with wild scrub called garrigue, long known to play much a part in the taste of these wines as the grapes and vines themselves.

 And right here in Lodi, old-time growers have long known that certain old vine Zinfandel blocks — particularly vineyards located on the west and south sides of the City of Lodi — tend to produce wines with strongly earthy, loamy, occasionally compost-like qualities mixed in with that marvelous wild berry aroma of Zinfandel.
 No one really likes to talk about it, but it's no coincidence that these happen to be the vineyards located closest to the area's many dairies.